 I worried that Raven would be bored without her cat and dog buddies.
 Not so.
 She happily spends the day at the balcony door or window watching bird TV.

-When not bird watching, she enjoys dollar-story balls with bells inside, which she tends to lose.
+When not bird watching, she enjoys dollar-store balls with bells inside that she tends to lose.
 A ribbon tied to the ball leaves a telltale trail, which enables me to retrieve the balls where she’s rolled them.

 Raven, like all self-respecting pets, likes to nap.
 Her favourite nap location?
 On me.
-Preferably on a mohair throw with me below.
 I now officially serve as Pillow-in-Chief for Raven-the-Cat.

 I’m not as productive as I was before Raven moved in.
 Everyday tasks take longer.
 Changing the bed linen, for example, becomes a sporting challenge.
 I try to make hay while the cat sleeps, so to speak.
 But reduced output is also my own fault because I stop frequently throughout the day just gaze on her feline beauty.
 Her thick, brown-black fur looks and feels like seal.